CAST-Extend/com.castsoftware.aip.datamart/README.md

-year_week                            | TEXT     | Tag the most recent application snapshot for each week  (ex format: 2017-W24) label                                | TEXT     | Snapshot label version                              | TEXT     | Application version
+year_week                            | TEXT     | Tag the most recent application snapshot for each week  (ex format: 2017-W24) label                                | TEXT     | Snapshot label version                              | TEXT     | Application version consolidation_mode                   | TEXT     | Consolidation mode when application score is based on modules scores; otherwise "Full Application" internal_id                          | INT      | Local Snapshot ID (use with cautious as this ID depends on the schema type: measurement/central).
+Use preferably snapshot_id column
 ```

 ### DIM_RULES